that are written or imprinted on a

 is a clause that provides a sentence element with additional information,

 but which cannot stand alone as a sentence.
 A dependent clause can either

 modify an adjacent clause or serve as a component of an independent

 clause.
 Some grammarians use the term subordinate clause as a synonym for

 dependent clause.
 Others use subordinate clause to refer only to adverbial

 dependent clauses.
 The different types of dependent clauses include

-content clauses (noun clauses), relative
+content clauses (noun clauses), relative (adjectival) clauses, and

 adverbial clauses.
 Generalizing